Wahzammo/Astral-Drafter/README.md

 5. Open a Pull Request

 ## ❓ FAQ
-Q: Why not just use a generic tool like Open WebUI?
+**Q: Why not just use a generic tool like Open WebUI**?
 A: Those tools are excellent but are general-purpose chatbots.
 Astral-Drafter is a specialized instrument with features tailored specifically for long-form creative writing, such as the context monitor and direct-to-file saving.

-Q: How accurate is the context monitor?
+**Q: How accurate is the context monitor**?
 A: It's an estimation based on a common character-to-token ratio (~4 chars/token).
 It's designed to give you a good visual guide to avoid exceeding your context limit, not a precise count.

 ## 🙏 Acknowledgements
 This project is a fork of and is deeply indebted to the fantastic work done on mcp-ollama_server.
 It provides the core back-end functionality that makes this tool possible.